brucespider11/spending-insights-dashboard/README.md

 ## Architecture decisions

 ### Mock data over a backend API
-All customer, transaction, category, and merchant data is kept in `src/data/`, making the application fully self-contained and easy to run without external services.
-Access to that data is handled through typed interfaces and helper functions such as `lookupCustomer`, `getPeriodSpend`, and `getPeriodAmount`, so the UI never works with raw data directly and can be connected to a real API later with minimal changes.
+All customer, transaction, category and merchant data is kept in `src/data/`, making the application fully self-contained and easy to run without external services.
+Access to that data is handled through typed interfaces and helper functions such as `lookupCustomer`, `getPeriodSpend` and `getPeriodAmount`, so the UI never works with raw data directly and can be connected to a real API later with minimal changes.

 ### Period filtering via monthly weight distributions
 The mock data stores annual totals rather than individual transaction records.
 Each category and merchant carries a `MONTHLY_PATTERNS` array (12 weights summing to 1.0) that models realistic seasonal spend for that category (e.g. Retail peaks in Oct–Dec, Travel peaks in Jun–Aug).
 Selecting "Last 3 months" slices the final 3 weights and scales the annual total accordingly.
 This produces coherent, period-consistent numbers without a transaction database.

 ### React Context API over a state library
-The application only needs a small amount of shared state: the active customer, sidebar state, and theme preference.
+The application only needs a small amount of shared state: the active customer, sidebar state and theme preference.
 React Context handles these cleanly without introducing the additional complexity of Redux or Zustand.

 ### Recharts over D3 or a lower-level library
 Recharts provides flexible, React-friendly chart components that integrate cleanly with the application.
 It offers the right balance of customisation and simplicity without the added complexity of a lower-level library such as D3.